bmarwell/webtrees-jsonld/README.md

 1. Copy the folder src/jsonld (only the subfolder) to your webtrees/modules_v3-folder.
 2. Go to the admin menu and modules, then enable the JsonLD-Module.

+### Update
+If you have a previous version of JsonLD installed, remove the folder `modules_v3/jsonld`.
+The new Foldername reflects the title (which has capital letters).
+Otherwise, this plugin will not work!

 ### Verification
 To see if it works, open up the [Google Structured Data Testing Tool](https://developers.google.com/structured-data/testing-tool/) and paste the url of any public individual.